thomasvercoe/update-script/README.md

 # **update-script**

-Used to update or upgrade various software on MacOS, however should work with other *nix systems.
+Used to update or upgrade software on MacOS through various package managers, however should work with diminished functionality on other *nix systems.

 &nbsp;